-LARKANA, Sindh province – It is 40 degrees Celsius in the mid-afternoon.
+LARKANA – It is 40 degrees celsius in the mid-afternoon.
 Buffalo submerge themselves in floodwaters covering farmland to cool off.
 Only their heads are above water as they snort and shake to dismiss the morass of flies buzzing around.

 For many among the estimated 6 million people now homeless by the floods in Pakistan, such comfort remains elusive.
 Many are still without basic shelter and rest under trees, under their carts, and beneath makeshift canopies fashioned from beds, blankets and whatever bits of timber or trees they can find.